Alameda, California: Modern era

 In addition to the regular trains running to the Alameda Mole, Alameda was also served by local steam commuter lines of the Southern Pacific (initially, the Central Pacific).
 Alameda was the site of the Southern Pacific's West Alameda Shops, where all the electric trains were maintained and repaired.
 These were later adapted as the East Bay Electric Lines.
 The trains ran to both the Oakland Mole and the Alameda Mole.

 In the 1930s Pan American Airways established a seaplane port along with the fill that led to the Alameda Mole, the original home base for the China Clipper flying boat.
 In 1929, the University of California established the San Francisco Airdrome located near the current Webster Street tube as a public airport.
 The Bay Airdrome had its gala christening party in 1930.
 The Airdrome was closed in 1941 when its air traffic interfered with the newly built Naval Air Station Alameda (NAS Alameda).

 In the late 1950s, the Utah Construction Company began a landfill beyond the Old Sea Wall and created South Shore.

 On February 7, 1973, a USN Vought A-7E Corsair II fighter jet on a routine training mission from Lemoore Naval Air Station suddenly caught fire 28,000 ft above the San Francisco Bay, crashing into the Tahoe Apartments in Alameda.
-Eleven people, including pilot Lieutenant Robert Lee Ward, died in the crash and fire.
+Eleven people including the pilot died in the crash and fire.